rsp/ifa/PITCHME.md

 Not hiding the fact that we work here would be a good start.

+(People who hide the GitHub organization membership also don't have the company logo on their profile.)

 ---

 We as a programmers should take an example from the design team